umd-cmsc701/s2024/materials.md

 * Class days/time: Tuesdays/Thursdays 11:00 AM — 12:15 PM
 * TAs :
   - Noor Pratap Singh
-    - Office hours : TBA (e-mail Noor to set a location)
+    - Office hours : Wed.
+1-2PM (in front of IRB 1107)

 <!-- * **Lecture recordings** : I plan to make a best-effort attempt to record the lectures in this class.
 However, **watching a pre-recorded lecture is not, in general, a sufficient proxy for attending the lecture in person (there are numerous reasons for this that I'd be happy to discuss in person)**.
 Therefore, the policy in this class for recordings is the following: I will attempt (subject to overcoming technical difficulties) to record the lectures, but I will not, by default, post them on Panopto.
 If you need to miss class for a health-related reason (or any legitimate reason), just send me an e-mail and I will be happy to provide a recording of the lecture you missed.
 I hope this policy provides the benefits of recorded lectures while mitigating some of the detriments. -->